MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

     ![Wizard button in toolbar](media/pixyz-import-tool.PNG "Wizard button in toolbar")

-2. In the **Import Wizard** dialog box, use the settings shown above to create a high-quality tessellation as a starting point.
+2. In the **Import Wizard** dialog box, use these settings (shown in the screen shot above) to create a high-quality tessellation as a starting point:

+    - Preset: Default

+    - Coordinate System: Right Handed

+    - Import Options

+     - Hierachy Mode: Full

+    - Tesellation Setings

+     - Repair CAD: On, 0.1mm

+     - Tessellation Quatlity, High

+      - Max Sag, On, 0.1mm

+      - Max Angle, On, 15 deg

+    - Material Assignment: Transfer CAD Materials On Parts

 3. **Execute**.